-Nearly 400 Premium Spirits from 23 Countries in One Curated Portfolio
+More than 300 Premium Spirits from 23 Countries in 1 Curated Portfolio

 Providing The Bridge Between Discerning Buyers And The World's Most Unique Spirits

-Fritz Maytag & Anchor Brewing's History (Full history of Anchor Brewing Co. available here)
+Fritz Maytag & The History of Anchor Distillery

 Fritz's vision of a rye whiskey revival took a step closer to becoming reality with the bold realization that there were no pot-distilled whiskeys being made legally in America at the time.
 Finding inspiration in the rye whiskies of America's past and the great single malt whiskies of Scotland, Fritz gathered a small team to begin top secret research and experimentation in the distillery.
 According to Bruce Joseph, who has been at Anchor since 1980 and is the current Head Distiller, "When we started, we were making the only pot-distilled whiskey in the U.S. Fritz wanted to go back before bourbon, to colonial times, and we had to do a lot of digging in really old books to teach ourselves about it.
 Those of us working on the project were able to experiment and really wanted to push the boundaries of American Whiskey."

 Anchor's foray into gin was a natural evolution fueled by the same creative inspirations that led to the distillation of rye whiskey.
-"We realized distilling is fun, and I had learned a lot about herbs, spices and exotics flavorings from our spiced Christmas Ales."
 The research process for the gin was extensive - Fritz and his team created a list of ingredients and began experimenting one by one using a base built around the fundamental ingredients in most gins.
-Further experimentation and refinement would eventually lead the Anchor team to create Junipero, San Francisco's first craft gin, a process that seemed endless at the time but was obvious when it arrived.
-Junipero launched in April of 1996, and soon after the team also launched an obscure style of gin — "What in the old days was simply un-aged whiskey distilled with herbs and botanicals, primarily juniper".
-The result was Genevieve, which quickly became a celebrated cocktail ingredient amongst bartenders with an appreciation for classic cocktails.
+Further experimentation and refinement would eventually lead the Anchor team to create America's first craft gin after prohibition in 1996, Junipero.

 In 2010, a new chapter began for Anchor Distillery that would transform it from an independent craft distiller to a portfolio of the world's finest craft spirits; Anchor Distilling Company.
 The impetus began with Fritz Maytag retiring and beverage industry veterans Keith Greggor and Tony Foglio purchasing the company.
 The vision for Anchor Distilling Company expanded beyond production on Potrero Hill to include importing premium spirits from around the world, including a partnership with London's oldest wine and spirit merchant, Berry Bros. & Rudd.
-This partnership would bring some iconic brands to the Anchor portfolio, including The Glenrothes Whisky, The King's Ginger liqueur and No.3 London Dry Gin, as well as Anchor Distilling Company President David King.
-Since then, Anchor Distilling Company's portfolio of spirits has grown to include a long list of categories and countries from around the world, including an extensive collection of new world whiskies.
+Since then, Anchor Distilling Company's portfolio of spirits has grown to include a long list of super-premium craft spirits from around the world, including an extensive collection of new world whiskies.